PE Exit Strategies: IPO vs Sale vs Recap

 • Market conditions: Is the IPO market open or closed?
 Are strategic buyers active?

 • Company profile: High-growth firms may suit IPOs; stable cash-flow businesses often go to strategic buyers.
+Understanding what makes a good LBO candidate helps predict which exit path will be most viable.

 • Fund timing: If a PE fund is nearing the end of its life, a quicker sale may be preferable.